 Nicole: Do you all remember the first Asian American books you ever read?
 I am wondering if they were as scarce in your childhoods as they were in mine.

 The first book I remember reading with Asian American main characters was the memoir Farewell to Manzanar, which I picked up by chance in my grade-school library before I even knew what internment was, and I read it unsupervised and it gave me nightmares.
 Then, in early middle school, my aunt gave me a copy of this YA novel called April and the Dragon Lady (I mean, “dragon lady” is literally in the title!).
 The pickings were just a lot slimmer when we were kids.
-I read a lot of Amy Tan in high school, for example, and did so feeling a kind of desperation to read Asian American writers, but I couldn’t fully relate to her stories; I was this totally Americanized Korean moving in all-white spaces.
-Her books — and Maxine Hong Kingston’s The Woman Warrior, maybe — seemed to be the sum total of what most people thought “Asian American literature” was or should be when I was growing up.
+I read a lot of Amy Tan in high school, for example, and did so feeling a kind of desperation to read Asian American writers, but I couldn’t fully relate because I was this totally Americanized Korean moving in all-white spaces.
+Her books — and Maxine Hong Kingston’s The Woman Warrior, maybe — seemed to be the sum total of what most people thought “Asian American literature” was when I was growing up.
 Amy Tan was the only Asian American author my white friends and family could name, or had ever read; honestly this might still be the case today, for many of them.
-And somehow they assumed I must have read and loved and connected with her work, because Asian.

 Christine: I don’t think I read a single piece of Asian American literature growing up.
 Chang-rae Lee didn’t start publishing until I graduated from college, and The Joy Luck Club came out when I was in high school.
 I think I began reading Asian American literature in college, and I devoured it all.
 With hunger.